 FEDERATION OF LABOUR: Grouping of local unions and labour councils in a given province; chartered by the Canadian Labour Congress.

 GRIEVANCE: Written complaint against the employer by one or more employees or a union concerning an alleged breach of the collective agreement or an alleged injustice.
 The collective agreement usually defines the procedure for handling grievances.
-The last step of the
+The last step of the procedure is usually adjudication/arbitration.

 HARASSMENT: Using real or perceived power to abuse, devalue or humiliate someone through, for example, name-calling, jokes, graffiti, insults, threats, rude treatment, or written, verbal or physical abuse.